wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/195-message-menzies-to-sandys.md

 ---
+doc_date: '1962-07-28'
+doc_num: 195
+doc_order: 195
+naa_refs:
+- naa_barcode: 584018
+  naa_control_symbol: 727/4/2 PART 3
+  naa_series: A1838
+  reference: '[NAA: A 1838, 727/4/2 PART 3]'
-title: "195 MESSAGE, MENZIES TO SANDYS"
+title: MESSAGE, MENZIES TO SANDYS
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10060
 vol_id: 27
-doc_date: 1962-07-28
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 195 MESSAGE, MENZIES TO SANDYS

-NAA: A 1838, 727/4/2 PART 3

 Canberra, 28 July 1962

 Confidential

-It is apparent from your messages of the 23rd and 24th July, that you expect the negotiations with the Six to move pretty quickly now.1
+It is apparent from your messages of the 23rd and 24th July, that you expect the negotiations with the Six to move pretty quickly now.[1](#f1)

 We have noted your assessment of the prospects and possibilities.
 I do not wish to discuss that assessment in detail but there are some comments I wish to make about the situation as a whole.